 Browse Corporate Finance

-A lump-sum purchase is the acquisition of two or more assets for a single price.
-This article explains the allocation of the acquisition price based on the relative fair market values of the assets.
+A lump-sum purchase involves the acquisition of two or more assets for a single price.

 A lump-sum purchase involves the acquisition of two or more assets for a single price.
 This type of transaction requires the allocation of the lump-sum cost to the individual assets based on their relative fair market values.
 This method ensures that the book values recorded for the assets accurately reflect their fair market values and comply with accounting standards.